 Proteins are made up of amino acids and are a basic requirement for almost all important functions of your body.
 It plays a role in maintaining healthy muscles, hair, skin, connective tissue, enzymes, hormones, cells and fluids.
 As you age you lose muscle, essential amino acids like REJUVENATE help maintain and re build muscle.

 A 150lb adult requires a minimum of 55 grams of protein every day.
 If you are active, aging or looking to build muscle, you will need upwards of 80 grams.
-This is a great reference chart.
 Speak with your doctor or a registered dietician to be sure of how much protein is right for you, then make adding protein to your diet a priority.

 Try having a protein smoothie for a snack or to start your day, and include REJUVENATE supplement to get your daily requirement of essential amino acids.
 With these in play, you can slow down or even reverse the muscle loss that comes with aging, with or without an active workout routine.
 Without strong muscles, your body won’t have the strength, flexibility and balance it needs to keep you active and healthy.